RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 #####score1
 Score function used in the second stage of the ClassicAbInitio protocol.
 Uses the env, pair, vdw, hs_pair, and sheet terms with equal weights and the ss_pair term with a lower weight.
 #####score2
 Score function used in the third stage of the ClassicAbInitio protocol.
+Relative to score1, it turns on the cbeta and cenpack terms at low weights and upweights the ss_pair term.
+It also decreases the sequence distance cutoff for STRAND_STRAND_WEIGHTS from 11 to 6.
 #####score3
 Score function used in the fourth stage of the ClassicAbInitio protocol.
 Upweights the cbeta and cenpack terms and turns on the rg and rsigma terms.
 Sets the value of ss_lowstrand (from STRAND_STRAND_WEIGHTS) to 0 (no distance score for strand pairs).
 #####score4